 Clams Miso Soup

 - Soak the clams in water for about six hours, changing the water every two hours or so, to expel the sand inside the shells.
 Drain and rinse several times until the liquid is clear and free from traces of sand.
+Drain well.

-- Heat the dashi in a pot.
+- Heat six cups of water in a pot.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.